 Whites

-The 2018 Signature Darioush Napa Valley Chardonnay is medium to dark gold in color; offers captivating aromatics of honeycomb, creme Brulé, baked pear, hints of vanilla and caramel, butter and yellow pineapple.
+The 2018 Signature Darioush Napa Valley Chardonnay is medium to dark gold in color; it offers captivating aromatics of honeycomb, creme Brulé, baked pear, hints of vanilla and caramel, butter and yellow pineapple.
 Offers plenty of complementary aromatics from the oak, but the bouquet is not oaky.
 Rounded across the palate but not creamy with flavors of pineapple, butter, apricot and ripe mandarin.
 Nicely balanced from start to finish.
 Lingers softly with some desert spice notes (clove) and a hint of mineralities.
 This wine saw 11 months in 66% new Siruge, Damy and François Frères French oak barrels.

 Reds